Kevin-Bronsdijk/SeaMist/README.md

 ## How to use

 You can optimize your images by providing the URL of the image you want to optimize.
 Just keep in mind that the image URL must be accessible for Kraken.
-The upload option isn’t supported within the current version of SeaMist.
+The upload option isnâ€™t supported within the current version of SeaMist.

 ## Authentication